lkim94/DiskDiagnosis/README.md

 - **Files only.** It won't tell you that a folder holds a million small files — that shows up as full inodes, not as a big file.
+- A big file in a folder that lost the `-i` cut is not listed.
+Raise `-i`.
 - Space held by deleted-but-still-open files is not shown.
-If `df` says full but the file list doesn't explain it, check `sudo lsof -nP | grep deleted`.
+If `df` says full but the list doesn't explain it, check `sudo lsof -nP | grep deleted`.
 - Docker section assumes the `overlay2` storage driver, the Ubuntu default.
 - Only **running** containers are inspected.
 - `-xdev` keeps the scan on one filesystem, so mounted drives are not followed.